DenJens/Hangfire.Documentation/configuration/using-dashboard.rst

 Multiple Dashboards
 --------------------

-You can also map multiple dashboards that show information about different storages.
+You can also map multiple dashboards which can be configured to show information about different storages.

 .. code-block:: c#